-The nominating/governance committee has been having discussions about John's departure for over a year because it was identified during annual board succession planning.
-The committee uses and refreshes the board's skills matrix each year.
-It concluded that the company's digital strategy is becoming increasingly important and a director with digital skills will be critical to board composition.
+John's departure was identified a year in advance during annual board succession planning, and the nominating/governance committee has spent that time discussing his replacement.
+The committee maintains and refreshes the board's skills matrix each year.
+It concluded that the company's digital strategy is becoming increasingly important and that a director with digital skills will be critical to board composition.
 The committee also noted the need for greater gender diversity, and the fact that several other board members qualify as audit committee financial experts.
-The nominating/governance committee created a candidate profile based on this information and has been soliciting ideas for director candidates to replace John next year.
+The nominating/ governance committee created a candidate profile based on this information and has been soliciting ideas for director candidates to replace John next year.